 - After clearing your regulator, inhale cautiously.

 - Use your tongue as a splash guard by putting the tongue tip on the roof of your mouth when taking initial breaths.
 You should also do this when the regulator’s purge button.

 - After inhaling slowly, exhale sharply to expel any water left.

 If you cough from inhaling a little water, don’t worry.
 Relax and cough into the mouthpiece while holding it in your mouth.
-This may seem challenging right now, but with experience, it will all seem very easy.
+This may seem challenging right now, but with experience, it will soon become second nature.

-Even if you have to be sick underwater, you can simply hold the mouthpiece and be sick.
+Even if you have to be sick underwater, you can hold the mouthpiece firmly in place and vomit.
 It's obviously not a nice feeling being sick anywhere, but it can be done underwater!